44 GREAT ATTRACTIONS IN MOAB, UTAH

 Dead Horse Point State Park is one of the premier state parks in the U.S. It offers glorious canyon views, outstanding mountain biking (especially the east side of the park), and great camping.
 The park also contains a few miles of hiking trails and overnight yurt rentals.
 I like to visit the Islands in the Sky district of Canyonlands National Park during the day, and then stop here for the last few hours of the day and sunset.

 The drive from Moab up to this state park is about 35-40 minutes and is entirely on paved roads.
 Take US-191 north out of town and turn left onto UT-313.
 Follow signs to the state park.
-If you have a 4x4 vehicle with moderate to high ground clearance, the adventurous way to reach the park is to drive down Potash Road and then drive up the steep switchbacks of the Shafer Trail.
-Do not drive that route if you have a fear of heights as there are some extreme dropoffs.
+If you have a 4x4 vehicle with high ground clearance, the adventurous way to reach the park is to drive down Potash Road and then drive up the steep switchbacks of the Shafer Trail.
+Do not drive this route if you have a fear of heights as there are some extreme drop-offs along the road.

 |